Zallom/modmail-plugins/advanced-menu/readme.md

 `remove (submenu)`
 Will ask for the option.
 Then removes an option from the submenu.

 Most commands will have an interactive aspect to set the details of an option and will be self explanatory.
-If you require help, please join the modmail discord server [here](https://discord.gg/etJNHCQ) and use the plugin support channel.
+If you require help, please join the modmail discord server [here](https://discord.gg/cnUpwrnpYb) and use the plugin support channel.

 ## Credits
 This plugin was created by sebkuip ([github.com/sebkuip](https://github.com/sebkuip/) or sebkuip#3632) and improved by Zallom ([github.com/Zallom](https://github.com/Zallom) or @zallom) and is licensed under the MIT license.
-Whilst not required, it would be appreciated if you could credit me if you use this plugin or its code anywhere.
+Whilst not required, it would be appreciated if you could credit us if you use this plugin or its code anywhere.

 Code for alias/command invoking used from the original [menu plugin by fourjr](https://github.com/fourjr/modmail-plugins/tree/master/menu).